BEST Mediterranean Cruise Deals (2024 + 2025): Cheap & Discount Cruises to the Mediterranean - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Mediterranean.
 Choose from the best cruise deals and specials for Mediterranean cruises.
 Save up to 74% on last minute Mediterranean cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Mediterranean cruises often sail to Dubrovnik, Palermo (Sicily), Bilbao, Antalya and Bordeaux during their cruise itinerary.
+Popular Mediterranean cruises often sail to Malta (Valletta), Palermo (Sicily), Kotor, Antalya and Malaga during their cruise itinerary.
 Mediterranean cruises could leave from Bari, Catania, Genoa, Palermo and Palma de Mallorca.
 Most commonly, Mediterranean cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.